Online Bayesian Meta-Learning for Cognitive Tracking Radar: System Model

-is the reflected signal.
-In (\ref{eq:reflected}), $\nbh(t)$ is the target's complex impulse response, which may in general be a finite-energy stochastic process, $f_{d}$ is the Doppler frequency, and $\nbc(t)$ is the clutter's complex impulse response, which also may be a finite-energy random process in general.
-Analogously, we can specify the target and clutter models by their frequency responses, given by
+where $\kappa_{g}(t)$ is the complex impulse response of target $g$, which may be modeled as a finite-energy stochastic process that varies on a CPI-to-CPI basis, $R_{g}$ and $f_{d,g}$ are the range Doppler frequency of target $g$ respectively, and $\lambda(t)$ is the clutter's complex impulse response, which also may be modeled as a finite-energy random process in general.
+We assume that the number of targets $L$ is known \emph{a priori} from a detection process.